solderneer/solderneer/site/src/content/notes/society-is-scripted.md

 ---
-title: "Society is scripted"
+title: Society is scripted
-emoji: "🧑‍🤝‍🧑"
+emoji: 🧑‍🤝‍🧑
 pubDate: 13-Nov-2022
 updatedDate: 16-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 In the article [On the Unraveling of Scripts](https://www.ribbonfarm.com/2013/06/06/on-the-unraveling-of-scripts/), my favourite digital writer Venkatesh Rao writes about scripts and scriptlessness.